PennEngineer/CIT594GroupProject/README.md

 # Motivation

 The project is aimed to write software with clean and efficient design, while also developing an understanding of data analysis using proper data structures in Java , analyzing both time and space complexities.

+# How to use

+Simply download the files and run the program.
+The program will output questions in the terminal of your IDE.
+Answering the questions will result in pulling data based on your answer.

+# Screenshots